Foxed by furlough? Here are this week’s furlough FAQs from Beswicks Legal –

 What about employees with childcare or other caring responsibilities?

 Again, they are eligible to be furloughed, but you do not have to automatically furlough them.
-It is acceptable for business need to take priority.
+It is acceptable for a business to need to take priority.
 For more details, read our blog on this topic.

 Can an employee on maternity leave be furloughed?